 This Isn’t a One-Time Thing

 As you can tell, there’s a LOT here.
 As you transition in the workforce, it’s ultimately on you to set yourself up for financial success.

-Start today by downloading my free student loan guide and plugging your numbers into my retirement calculator.
+Start today by downloading my free student loan guide.
 Create a budget, open a credit card, and manage your cash flow (both income and spending) wisely.